iterative/dvc.org/content/docs/command-reference/init.md

 ### Initializing DVC in subdirectories

 `--subdir` must be provided to initialize DVC in a subdirectory of a Git repository.
-DVC still expects to find the Git repository (will check all directories up to the system root to find `.git/`).
+DVC still expects to find a Git root (will check all directories up to the system root to find `.git/`).
 This options does not affect any config files, `.dvc/` directory is created the same way as in the default mode.
 This way multiple <abbr>DVC projects</abbr> can be initialized in a single Git repository, providing isolation between projects.

 #### When is this useful?

-This option is mostly useful in the scenario of a [monorepo](https://en.wikipedia.org/wiki/Monorepo) (Git repository split into several project directories), but can also be used with other patterns when such isolation is needed. `dvc init --subdir` mitigates the issues of initializing DVC in the Git repo root:
+This option is mostly useful in the scenario of a [monorepo](https://en.wikipedia.org/wiki/Monorepo) (Git repo split into several project directories), but can also be used with other patterns when such isolation is needed. `dvc init --subdir` mitigates possible limitations of initializing DVC in the Git repo root:

-- Repository maintainers might not allow a top level `.dvc/` directory, especially if DVC is being used by several sub-projects (monorepo).
+- Repository maintainers might not allow a top level `.dvc/` directory, especially if DVC is already being used by several sub-projects (monorepo).

 - DVC [internals](/doc/user-guide/dvc-files-and-directories) (config file, cache
-  directory, etc.) are shared across different sub-projects.
+  directory, etc.) would be shared across different subdirectories.
 This forces all of them to use the same DVC settings and
   [remote storage](/doc/command-reference/remote).

 - By default, DVC commands like `dvc pull` and `dvc repro` explore the whole
   <abbr>DVC repository</abbr> to find DVC-tracked data and pipelines to work
   with.
 This can be inefficient for large monorepos.

-- Other commands such as `dvc status` and `dvc metrics show` would produce unexpected results if not constrained to a single project scope.
+- Commands such as `dvc status` and `dvc metrics show` would produce unexpected results if not constrained to a single project scope.

 #### How does it affect DVC commands?

 The <abbr>project</abbr> root is found by DVC by looking for `.dvc/` from the current working directory, up.
-It defines the scope of action for most DVC commands (e.g. `dvc repro`, `dvc pull`, `dvc metrics diff`), meaning that only `dvc.yaml`, `.dvc` files, etc. inside the project are usable by the commands.
+It defines the scope of action for most DVC commands (e.g. `dvc repro`, `dvc pull`, `dvc metrics diff`, etc.) meaning that only `dvc.yaml`, `.dvc` files, etc. inside the project are usable by the commands.

-With `--subdir`, the project root will be found before the Git root, making sure the scope of DVC commands run here is constrained to this project alone, even if there are more DVC-related files elsewhere in the repo.
+With `--subdir`, the project root will be found before the Git root, causing the scope of DVC commands run here is constrained to this project alone.

 If there are multiple `--subdir` projects, but not nested, e.g.: